animator/learn-python/contrib/api-development/api-methods.md

 - **CONNECT**:
     - The CONNECT method is used to establish a tunnel to the server using a proxy.
 It does not typically require a request body and is neither safe nor idempotent.

+### Definitions:

+- **CRUD**:
+    - CRUD stands for Create, Read, Update, and Delete, representing the four basic functions of persistent storage.
+These operations are commonly used in database and RESTful API designs.

+- **Accepts Request Body**:
+    - Indicates whether the HTTP method typically accepts a request body containing data to be processed or modified.
+If yes, the method may require the client to include data in the request body.

+- **Idempotent**:
+    - An idempotent operation means that making the same request multiple times will produce the same result as making it once.
+In the context of HTTP methods, an idempotent method does not change the server state after multiple identical requests.

+- **Safe**:
+    - A safe operation does not modify the state of the server or its resources.
+It only retrieves data without causing any side effects.
+Safe methods are typically used for read-only operations.